Creative Direction: Making a Makerspace

 Making a Makerspace

-PROBLEM DEFINITION: How might we cultivate an accessible, inclusive, interdisciplinary, creative space where students, faculty, community partners, and administration can work together to develop skills, curriculum, and processes that drive 21st century skillsets?
+PROBLEM DEFINITION: How might we cultivate an inclusive, interdisciplinary space where campus communities can work together to develop skills, curriculum, and programs that drive 21st century skill sets?

 In 2016, the $17 million initiative from California Community College (CCC) Maker was funded by the California Community College Chancellor’s Office, Workforce and Economic Division.
 Under the initiative, twenty-four California Community Colleges were eligible to apply for up to $700,000 for two years.

-Pre-seed money, each college was granted $25,000 to design a maker-related experience for the 2017 Bay Area Maker Faire.
+Pre-seed money, each college was granted $2,500 to design a maker-related experience for the 2017 Bay Area Maker Faire.
+Our students designed, coded, and fabricated a giant inflatable brain.
+Each lobe would inflate as users interacted with the activity that correlated with its lobe.

 Sac City was granted the highest award of $700,000.
 Under the leadership and mentorship of our Project Director, I was brought on as the Creative Director of the new makerspace.